tnguyen30/tnguyen30.github.io/glovesynth_page.md

 ## THE VOLTFLUTE GLOVES (by Tien Nguyen and Patrick Martin)

+**Project description:**
-**Project description:** This is a project that is focused on sound and movement.
-The gloves act like a controller making use of three interactions: touch, flex, and motion.
-For the touch aspect, we have a set of different resistors with different values, which are fed into an Arduino (we used [SparkFun RedBoard Plus](https://www.sparkfun.com/products/18158?gclid=CjwKCAiAoL6eBhA3EiwAXDom5o1pHBmLw4evZSg0s42MV4RDG1Incx7Id3NLVxjXL-zsDAnQutcWihoCsQsQAvD_BwE)), and then that serial data will go into [Pure Data](https://puredata.info/) our synthesis engine, which will assign a pitch for each data value.
-For the flex and motion aspect, the idea is pretty much the same, but the flex sensor (flex) will control the cutoff filter and the accelerometer (motion), which has X and Y axis, will control vibrato and volume respectively.
-The values then are fed into a different Arduino, but connect into the same computer.
+This project focuses on sound and movement, utilizing gloves as a controller that incorporates three types of interactions: touch, flex, and motion.

+For the touch interaction, we use a set of resistors with varying values connected to an Arduino (specifically the [SparkFun RedBoard Plus](https://www.sparkfun.com/products/18158?gclid=CjwKCAiAoL6eBhA3EiwAXDom5o1pHBmLw4evZSg0s42MV4RDG1Incx7Id3NLVxjXL-zsDAnQutcWihoCsQsQAvD_BwE)).
+The data collected from these resistors is sent serially to [Pure Data](https://puredata.info/), our synthesis engine, which assigns a pitch based on each data value.

+In the case of the flex and motion interactions, the concept is similar.
+A flex sensor controls the cutoff filter, while an accelerometer, which has both X and Y axes, manages vibrato and volume, respectively.
+The values from these sensors are sent to a second Arduino, which is connected to the same computer.
 <br><br>
-The VoltFlute Gloves is an instrument that opens up a new way to create sounds and music with your hands.
+The VoltFlute Gloves are an instrument that introduces a new way to create sounds and music using your hands.
 <br><br>
-This is a poster summerized the project that my partner Patrick made for The 8th International Conference on Movement and Computing (MOCO'22) at Columbia College Chicago.
+This poster summarizes the project my partner Patrick created for The 8th International Conference on Movement and Computing (MOCO'22) at Columbia College Chicago.
 <br><br>
 <img src="images/glovesynth.png"/>
 <br>